-Neale-May, 65, is the founder and executive director of the CMO Council.
-He is also the founder and executive director of the Business Performance Innovation (BPI) Network (www.bpinetwork.org), a global community of executive change agents driving business reinvention, IT transformation, and process improvement across the enterprise.
-Neale-May serves as president and managing partner of GlobalFluency, Inc., the leader in Intelligent Market Engagement™, with 70 offices in over 40 countries, and is the managing partner of The Sable Accelerator LLC (SABLE), an international partnership group of expatriate South Africans dedicated to helping South African entrepreneurs.
+Neale-May is the founder and executive director of the Chief Marketing Officer (CMO) Council, the Growth Officer Council (www.growthguidancecenter.com), and the Business Performance Innovation (BPI) Network (www.bpinetwork.org), a global community of executive change agents driving business reinvention, IT transformation, and process improvement across the enterprise.
+Neale-May serves as president and managing partner of GlobalFluency, Inc., the leader in Intelligent Market Engagement™.
+He is also managing partner of The SABLE Network, an international group of expatriate South African domain experts dedicated to helping South African innovators access global markets.

-A native South African and former professional rugby player in Italy, Neale-May held executive public relations agency positions in London and New York before moving to the Silicon Valley, where he formed Neale-May & Partners, now known as GlobalFluency, after running Ogilvy & Mather's West Coast PR operations in San Francisco and Los Angeles for several years.
+A native South African and former professional rugby player in Italy, Neale-May held senior agency positions in London and New York before moving to the Silicon Valley, where he formed Neale-May & Partners, now GlobalFluency, after running Ogilvy & Mather's West Coast PR operations in San Francisco and Los Angeles for several years.
 During his 40 years as an international marketing and brand strategist, Neale-May has consulted with over 300 leading multi-nationals, new venture starts and emerging growth companies.
-Neale-May is frequently listed as one of the Top 100 Most Influential BtoB Marketers in North America, serves on the board of directors for Travelzoo (NASDAQ: TZOO) and on the board of governors for Rhodes University in South Africa.
-He is also an adjunct professor at Seoul National University in South Korea.
+Neale-May served on the board of directors for Travelzoo (NASDAQ: TZOO) for nearly 20 years and is on the board of governors for Rhodes University in South Africa.
+He previously served as an adjunct professor at Seoul National University in South Korea.

 DeRose brings to the CMO Council more than 12 years of direct and channel sales and business development experience in the Technology, Telecom, Professional Services and Manufacturing verticals.
 As the Vice President of Business Development and Partnerships, DeRose leads global sponsorship and partnership activities including oversight of all academic, media and event partnerships around the world.
 In his role DeRose works to craft and execute campaigns to drive authority leadership, demand generation and new business opportunities for global enterprises within the CMO Council’s channel of insight, access and influence.